-What You Need to Know: Under certain conditions, sodium nitrite and nitrate react with amino acids to form cancer-causing chemicals called nitrosamines.
+What You Need to Know: Under certain conditions (like high heat), sodium nitrite and nitrate react with amino acids to form cancer-causing chemicals called nitrosamines.
 This reaction can be hindered by the addition of ascorbic acid, erythorbic acid, or alpha-tocopherol.

 What It Is: A manufactured fat created by forcing hydrogen gas into vegetable fats under extremely high pressure, an unintended effect of which is the creation of trans fatty acids.
 Food processors like this fat because of its low cost and long shelf life.

 Found In: A large portion of margarines, pastries, frozen foods, cakes, cookies, crackers, soups, fast food items and nondairy creamers

 What You Need to Know: Though trans fat has been shown to contribute to heart disease more so than saturated fat (it's in a number of these 30 Worst Foods For Your Heart), its artery-clogging effects extend beyond your heart.
 Reduced blood flow can impact everything from brain function to sexual function.
 While most health organizations recommend keeping trans fat consumption as low as possible, a loophole in the FDA's labeling requirements allows processors to add as much as 0.49 gram per serving and still claim zero in their nutrition facts.
 Sneaky!